 - “Mom tax”– I’m a firm supporter of the “mom tax”… 🙂 Because, if I walk you around this neighborhood, I’m entitled to my share too.
 And none of this smarties or starburst business.
 Mama wants chocolate!

 Regardless of how you choose to handle Halloween candy with your kids, whether it was listed above or not, one resounding theme I heard and that I would echo is to let them have some.
 You decide what you want that to be, but I strongly recommend you don’t deprive them.

 Pro-mom tip: Knowing that they will be getting some form of candy that night, regardless of how much, make sure to do these two things before you head out the door.

 - Give them a quality dinner you know they like and won’t protest eating.
 You want those little bellies full 🙂

 - I’d also give them a nutrient dense snack before going if there’s a decent amount of time between dinner and trick-or-treating.
-This could be any of the following: Oat Bar, cheese and crackers, apples and PB, Breakfast Bar, etc.
+This could be any of the following: protein bar, cheese and crackers, apples and PB, energy bites, etc.

 Another thing to consider for Halloween is what you’re going to pass out at your house to the kids from around the neighborhood.